boyand/puppet-graphite/README.md

 This module is under development and currently has been tested only on Ubuntu.
 Nevertheless porting it to another distribution should be trivial.

 At the moment this module can bring up arbitrary number of carbon caches and relays and federate the graphite dashboard.
-It is compatible with graphite 0.9.x
+It is compatible with graphite 0.9.x and puppet < 4.0